ENCCS/cmake-workshop/content/hello-ctest.rst

 .. typealong:: Your first test project

    We will build a simple library to sum integers and an executable using this library.
-   We will work from a :download:`scaffold project <code/tarballs/05_hello-ctest.tar.bz2>`.
+We will work from a scaffold project in the ``content/code/day-1/05_hello-ctest`` folder.

    .. code-block:: cmake

-      cmake_minimum_required(VERSION 3.13)
+      cmake_minimum_required(VERSION 3.14)

       project(hello-ctest LANGUAGES CXX)